 With a desire for further education and knowledge in the field, I undertook a Masters degree in Journalism in 2005/2006 session at Napier University, Edinburgh.
 This experience gave me the opportunity to interact with other practising journalists from around the world in a class setting.
 After this, I have written for and edited international titles.

 I write a weekly column – Diaspora Matters – for Nigeria’s leading Sunday newspaper – Sunday Vanguard.
+I publish the news website – Syllable Media.
 I am also the Executive Editor of the “Everlasting” Magazine, an annual publication of the Leeds based charity, RCCGEFALeeds.

 I enjoy reading, writing, designs and generally bringing “objects” to life.

-I am a father to three most wonderful children.
-These are the products of my over seventeen years marriage to Abiola.
+I am a father of three most wonderful children.
+These are the products of my over seventeen years marriage.
 They are all God-fearing children that I am immensely proud of.

-I love my family and I believe, after God, my wife and children are the centre of my life existence.
-To put mildly, they give me so much joy everyday.
+I love my family and I believe, after God, my wife and children are the centres of my life existence.
+To put mildly, they give me so much joy every day.
 Spending time with them is vital to me.